killbill/killbill-integration-tests/docker/README.md

 Setup
 -----

-The docker installation requires docker, docker-compose and ruby installing on the test machine.
+The docker installation requires `docker`, `docker-compose` and `ruby` installing on the test machine.

-For example on Ubuntu 16.04 run:
+For example on Ubuntu 16.04 run

 ```
 $ sudo apt install ruby-bundler ruby-dev make gcc docker-compose language-pack-en